 Niki Sebo's goal in 86th minute gives NU back-to-back Big Ten wins

-The 2013 season is David Nikolic's second as an assistant coach with the Northwestern women's soccer program.
+The 2014 season is David Nikolic's third as an assistant coach with the Northwestern women's soccer program.
 He came to Northwestern after spending the previous 18 seasons alongside head coach Michael Moynihan at the University of Wisconsin-Milwaukee, including nine as the associate head coach.

 "I am extremely excited to have David join me at Northwestern," Moynihan said.
 "David brings a wealth of soccer knowledge and we share a similar vision.
 He also is incredibly passionate about the sport and his strong character makes him a positive role model for the team.
 It's been an honor to share the sidelines with him for the last 18 seasons and I'm looking forward to many more."

 "I'm very excited to come to Northwestern and be a part of the Wildcat family," Nikolic said.
 "I appreciate everything that Mike Moynihan, along with Dr. Jim Phillips and Janna Blais, have done to bring me on staff.
 The support I've already received and the welcome that I have felt is beyond words.
 Mike and I have had a great working relationship for the last 18 years and I expect that to continue.
 We've known each other about 30 years, so we're pretty in tune with what each other can do, and I look to support him in every possible way.
 We have great aspirations for this program."

 Nikolic helped the 2012 Wildcats to a five-win improvement from the year before.
 In tandem with Moynihan, the duo captured their 200th career victory with a 1-0 shutout of Michigan State in the season finale.